vmc-project/vmc-documentation/content/_index.md

 VMC was developed by the [ALICE Software Project](http://aliceinfo.cern.ch/Offline/) and, after the complete removal of all dependencies from the experiment specific framework, it was included in [ROOT](https://root.cern.ch/) and then gradually separated from ROOT into a stand-alone [vmc-projet](https://github.com/vmc-project).

+These are new documentation pages, migrated from [root.cern.ch/vmc](https://root.cern.ch/vmc).
+If you have suggestions about how to improve this documentation, you can let us know.
+See [Support](/support).

 {{% notice info %}}
 **Reference paper**\
 Hřivnáčová I et al: The Virtual MonteCarlo,\